psppspnaik209/FFLocker/README.md

 *   **Locking and Unlocking:**
     1. Click the "Lock" or "Unlock" button.
     2. A dialog will appear prompting you for a password.
 Enter your password and click "Confirm".
+    3.  **Windows Hello:** When locking, you can check the "Use Windows Hello" box to link the encryption to your device's biometrics or PIN for faster unlocking.
+    4. When unlocking an item protected with Windows Hello, you will be given the choice to unlock with Hello or your password.
-    3. When locking a folder, its name will be changed to `FolderName_USE_FOR_FOLDER_UNLOCK_DO_NOT_DELETE`.
+    5. When locking a folder, its name will be changed to `FolderName_USE_FOR_FOLDER_UNLOCK_DO_NOT_DELETE`.
 To unlock it, simply select this renamed folder.
 *   **Options:**
     *   **Dark/Light Mode:** Use the toggle switch to change the application theme.
     *   **Log:** See detailed logs of the application's operations.